 Along with online privacy protection, one major reason for making use of VPN is to unblock access to websites situated overseas.
-For instance, BBC offers a wide array of free TV shoes which you can watch with your iPlayer.
-Apparently, the service is available solely to UK residents and visitors who are using UK IP addresses, so those who hold a US IP address are blocked from accessing the free online content.
+For instance, the BBC offers a wide array of free TV shoes which you can watch with your iPlayer.
+The service is available solely to UK residents and visitors who are using UK IP addresses, so those who hold a US IP address are blocked from accessing the free online content.
 IP masking services such as these have the potential of allowing visitors to appear as if they are actually located in the UK, and so allowing them to enjoy UK TV while in the USA.

 Many see privacy on web as big issue, survey says

 More than 90 percent of U.S. citizens polled in a recent TRUSTe survey said that online privacy is a “real” or “somewhat” important issue, and just 28 percent said they were comfortable with advertisers using behavioral targeting; more than half of respondents said they were not.

 More than 75 percent of respondents agreed that the Internet is not well regulated, and said that naive users are at risk.

 In February, the U.S. Federal Trade Commission (FTC) revised its suggestions for behavioral targeting rules for the advertising industry, including that Web sites should disclose when they are participating in behavioral advertising and ask users for permission to use their browsing history.